sarahciston/codingcare/posts/0critintro.md

 Through *Coding.Care*'s intimidation-free, learner-led, process-oriented approaches, it both theorizes and models the creation of caring communities and innovative spaces that can transfer knowledge across social strata and intellectual disciplines in order to reshape technological systems.

-LEARNING GOALS: Through *Coding.Care*, understand how to approach programming with less fear and more fun, with less constraint and more community support.
+OBJECTIVES: Through *Coding.Care*, understand how to approach programming with less fear and more fun, with less constraint and more community support.
 Think creatively and critically about the kinds of technologies you want to make and support.
 Learn to choose and use tools, languages, and platforms that match your goals and ethics.
 Create or join communities of practice that feel supportive and generative.

 ### FORMATIVE: *A Critical Field Guide for Working with Machine Learning Datasets* and *Inclusive Datasets Research Guide*
 {: .no_toc }